 4.3.2 Writing about personal concerns

 Now read the extract from a novel by Fred D’Aguiar, considering what you learn about the characters, the story and what you speculate to be Fred D’Aguiar’s concerns.
-This extract is also available as a PDF for your convenience.
+This extract is also available as a PDF [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] for your convenience.

 Fred D’Aguiar – The Longest Memory